 4. Some Policies Offer Built-In Savings

-While many financial experts would likely recommend a term life policy for millennials, it’s worth taking a look at the benefits of whole life.
-This is a type of permanent insurance that covers you until your death.
-It’s a bit pricier than term life when it comes to the premiums but the policy grows tax-free and accumulates cash value over time that you can borrow against down the road.
+While many financial experts would likely recommend a term life policy for millennials, it’s worth taking a look at whole life insurance.
+This type of permanent insurance covers you until your death.
+It’s a bit pricier than term life when it comes to the premiums, but the policy grows tax-free and accumulates cash value over time.
+You can then borrow against that cash value down the road.
 The life insurance policy can act as a savings vehicle with relatively low risk.
 As a millennial, you likely have many years to accumulate savings and this kind of cash value policy can be a nice supplement to your nest egg.

 5. You Have Kids

-Millennials are waiting longer to get married and have children but if you’ve gotten an early start, you have to make sure your little ones would be taken care in the worst-case scenario.
+Most millennials are waiting longer to get married and have children.
+But if you’ve gotten an early start, you have to make sure your little ones will be taken care of in the worst-case scenario.
 This is particularly important if your spouse is a stay-at-home parent since they’d need the money to replace your income stream at least temporarily.
 Even if both of you work, life insurance could still come in handy when it’s time to pay for higher education costs down the road.

 6. Your Employer’s Insurance May Not Be Enough